nloyfer/wgbs_tools/tutorial/README.md

 Number of markers found: 0
 dumping to ./Markers.pancreas.bed
 ```

-Here are the output markers (None found for the pancreas):
+View the output markers (None found for the pancreas):
 ```bash
 $ head Markers.*.bed